e-h-dev/floral_design/README.md

 * A clean website which is pleasing to the eye will attract customers to browse for flowers from the comfort of their home, allowing them to choose flowers without going to traditional flower markets.
 * The functionality of the website allows anyone to make a full purchase, pay for their items and have them delivered.
 * The website is designed with the user in mind, making it intuitive and quite simple for anyone to feel confident and comfortable browsing and purchasing the products.
-* The app is currently has a robust review and rating functionality, I would in the future implement logic which will allow users to edit and delete their reviews and a way for users to communicate with one another.
+* The website has a robust review and rating functionality.
+I would in the future implement logic, which will allow users to edit and delete their reviews and a way for users to communicate with one another.
 * The website does have a fully functioning CRUD capability; the site owner can edit and delete products as well as render products out of stock.
 * In summary the Floral Design is a unique website which works with the philosophy of less is more, the smaller scope of the website the easier it is for users to navigate and find what they are looking for.